SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 So that was time to progression to severe disease.
 They also did a similar analysis for time to death.
 However, since nothing was statistically significant, it was exiled to the supplement of the paper.
+The supplements are always either (a) where the good stuff is, in detail, or (b) where the nonsignificant data goes to die.

 <img src="{{site.baseurl }}/images/2020-10-15-covid-vs-statins-ace-inhibitors-daniels-3.png" width="400" height="150" alt="Daniels: Kaplan-Meier" title="Daniels: Kaplan-Meier" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-They did something called a Cox proportional hazards model to (essentially) measure probability per unit time to the onset of severe disease, or to recovery based on the statin/non-statin cohorts.
-From those, you make Kaplan-Meier plot (conventionally flipped vertically), showing the cumulative progressions/recoveries vs time.
+They did something called a [Cox proportional hazards model](https://en.wikipedia.org/wiki/Proportional_hazards_model) to (essentially) measure probability per unit time to the onset of severe disease, or to recovery based on the statin/non-statin cohorts.
+From those, you make [Kaplan-Meier plots](https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator) (conventionally flipped vertically compared to here), showing the cumulative progressions/recoveries vs time.
 By comparing the black line with the dotted line, you can see that the statin patients were slower (or never) to progress to severe disease, and faster to recover.
-More quantitatively, they computed the usual hazard ratio and logrank $p$-value, to assess whether the curves are statistically significantly different.
+More quantitatively, they computed the usual hazard ratio and associated logrank $p$-value, to assess whether the curves are statistically _significantly_ different, not just visually.
 From table 2 in the paper:
 - For time to recovery, statin use was significant ($p \leq 0.004$), but ACE/ARB use was not.
 - For time to progression to severe disease, nobody made the cut.
 (Though the authors, as